 Furthermore, beans are pretty high in protein.
-Actually, beans are among the best plant-based protein sources.
-They contain much more than 10 g of protein per serving.
+Actually, beans are among the best plant-based sources of protein.
+They contain more than 10 grams of protein per serving.

-Beans are good for a lean body.
+Bean consumption is beneficial for a leaner body.
 Protein maintains muscle mass during a hypocaloric diet.
 Increased muscle mass is key for a better metabolism, which burns more calories!

-In contrast, most beans are low in fats.
-Consuming less fat could help us lose weight as well.
-1 g of fat has 9 calories, while 1 g of protein or carbohydrate has only 4 calories!
+On the contrary, most beans are low in fats.
+Consuming less fat could help you lose weight.
+1 gram of fat has 9 calories, while 1 gram of protein or carbohydrate has only 4 calories!

 Why is protein in beans good for weight loss?

-In particular, soy beans are good for weight loss and maintaining a lean body, as they’re complete protein.
-Soy bean protein contains all 9 essential amino acids.
+Especially, soy beans are good for weight loss and maintaining a lean body.
+Soybeans are the only beans with a complete protein.
+Soybean protein contains all 9 essential amino acids.

 Actually, only a few plant-based foods are complete protein.
-Besides soybeans, only chia seeds, hemp seeds, pumpkin seeds, quinoa, buckwheat, barley, spirulina, and amaranth are common plant-based sources of complete protein.
+Besides soybeans, only chia seeds, hemp seeds, pumpkin seeds, quinoa, buckwheat, spirulina, and amaranth are the plant-based foods with a complete protein.

 People who follow a plant-based diet should combine a wide variety of foods in order to get all essential amino acids.
-Moreover, you could boost your daily protein intake, consuming a scoop of a high-quality plant-based protein powder.
+Moreover, you could boost your daily protein intake by consuming a scoop of a high-quality plant-based protein powder.

 On the other hand, all animal-derived foods are complete protein.

 Fiber keeps us full for a long time.
-It needs time to digest.
+It takes a lot of time to digest.
 Also, fiber expands in the stomach, sending satiety signals to the brain.
 Fiber regulates hunger!